Remote control

 Per-clone actions

-Each clone card has a More button in its footer that provides actions specific to that individual clone.
-From this menu you can bring the clone’s app to the foreground if it has been pushed to the background, restart the app, and, if the clone was created with identity management enabled, generate a new identity or reset the clone’s identity to its original state.
+Each clone card has a button in its footer that provides actions specific to that individual clone.
+From this menu you can bring the clone to the foreground if it has been pushed to the background, restart the clone, and, if the clone was created with identity management enabled, generate a new identity or reset the clone’s identity to its original state.

-You can also change the order of clones by moving clone cards left or right.
+You can change the order of clones by moving clone cards left or right and you can remove a clone from the current session.
 The URL in the address bar is updated accordingly, so you can copy, share or bookmark the link with the new order.

 The Back button in each card’s footer sends the Android back action to that clone, equivalent to pressing the system back button on the device.